Standing Rock: Where Love Prevails

 Not long after our group of travelers arrived at the Standing Rock Sioux Reservation in North Dakota for a weeklong stay at the native-owned casino hotel, we began to meet Water Protectors, who were suffering from a police attack a few days before our arrival.

 From home I had watched the horrifying scene on live stream.
-Blocked from escape, hundreds of unarmed Water Protectors on the bridge across the Cannonball River were blasted with water cannons for six hours in sub-freezing temperatures.
+Blocked from escape, hundreds of unarmed Water Protectors on the bridge across the Cannonball River were blasted with water cannons in sub-freezing temperatures.
 I could see clouds of tear gas and hear people screaming and calling for a medic as the cameraman expressed disbelief that this was happening to unarmed civilians.
 Later we got the full report that exploding percussion grenades had severely damaged a native woman’s eye and blown off most of the arm of a 21-year-old woman from New York.
 Several hundred were hospitalized for hyperthermia and injuries.
 In earlier confrontations, non-violent Water Protectors defending sacred sites from bulldozers were beaten with batons, bitten by vicious dogs, arrested, stripped searched and locked up for days in jail cells or held in dehumanizing dog kennels.

 Now we were meeting victims first hand.
 The native-led Water Protectors, as they call themselves, rather than protestors, are living in nearby encampments to defend the land, water and sacred sites of the Sioux.
 There is no running water in the camps, so as other hotel guests were doing, we offered our rooms for hot showers.
 A young native man still covered with tear gas residue sprayed on him three days earlier, was suffering from a deep cough.
 Another had a broken hand.
 A native woman who worked on camp security fell asleep from exhaustion on one of our beds.
 Before taking his shower, a non-native ally who served as a medic showed us a blue colored rubber bullet about the size of a golf ball, one of many that had lacerated heads, broken bones and knocked people unconscious, including an elder.
 The medic had been thrown backward when he was hit squarely in the chest.
 He thought that surely, the large red cross he wore on the front of his jacket had been used as a target.